Dark Chocolate Ganache for Macarons

 Spread the love

-• Dark chocolate.
-Use your favorite brand.
+• Dark chocolate: Use your favorite brand.
 I used Callebaut Dark Chocolate.

-• Heavy whipping cream.
-Do not use milk or half and halt.
+• Heavy whipping cream: Do not use milk or half and halt.

 Chop dark chocolate with a sharp knife if needed and place it in the plastic cup or bowl.
 If you are using chocolate that comes in collets then no need to chop it.
 In the small saucepan heat heavy cream and glucose syrup.
-Mixture should be hot and steaming, but do not boil it!
+The mixture should be hot and steaming, but do not boil it!
 Add the hot cream mixture to the dark chocolate and let it sit for 2-3 minutes.
-If you are doubling this recipe then let mixture sit longer.
+If you are doubling this recipe then let the mixture sit longer.
 With the help of a rubber spatula stir chocolate and make sure it all melted.
 Scrape the sides and bottom of the cup or bowl.

 Tip from Marina: This ganache sets very fast, I would recommend baking macaron shells first.

-• heavy cram or heavy whipping cream works the best for making ganache.
+• Heavy cram or heavy whipping cream works the best for making ganache.
 Do not use half and half or milk.

-• do not skip salt in this recipe.
+• Do not skip salt in this recipe.

-• use unsalted butter 82% Fat.
+• Use unsalted butter with 82% Fat.

 5 from 1 vote